Yawmiej/matching-game-project/README.md

 ## About

 The Matching game is a memory test game, it test a users ability to remember icons and positions.
 The concept of game is to match two similar cards, when all cards are matched, the game is won
 This project was part of the Udacity Front End Developer Nanodegree.
-It was created with HTML, CSS anf Vanilla js.
+It was created with HTML, CSS and Vanilla js, card icons with font-awesome and text fonts from google fonts.

 ## Instruction